 The best time to observe the Moon depends upon the particular interests of the observer.
 In general, however, full Moon is the worst time for observing.
 This is because there are almost no shadows and all features are drowned by the rays.

-During this phase, a crater is hard to identify unless it has a dark floor (as is the case for Plato – one of the Moon’s most conspicuous craters) or if it is very bright (as with Aristarchus).
+During this phase of the Moon, a crater is hard to identify unless it has a dark floor (as is the case for Plato – one of the Moon’s most conspicuous craters) or if it is very bright (as with Aristarchus).

 Conditions for observing tend to be best during the crescent, half or gibbous phases.
 For the Earthshine, of course, a crescent stage is absolutely essential.